 Australia Day was a good opportunity to revisit Henry Reynolds’ ground-breaking 1981 work The Other Side of the Frontier.
 The book was the first to systematically explore life on the other side of the frontier after the British arrived in Australia with the intention as Reynolds put it “to turn Australian history, not upside down, but inside out.”
 A lack of written evidence had been an excuse not to use this approach to Australian history but Reynolds pored through official documents, first-hand accounts and oral testimony.

 The book is “inescapably political” with profound conclusions still not fully accepted 35 years later.
 Reynolds destroyed the notion Australian Aboriginal people were passive in the face of the newcomers.
 It begins with the first contact from white explorers, ghostly figures who came to country, usually carefully watched as they moved.
 They were often provided with local guides – as a courtesy, and also to ensure they moved on quickly.
-Trade routes crisscrossed Australia bringing news as quickly as it brought goods and explorers often found that European artefacts and animals had preceded them into indigenous lands.
+Trade routes crisscrossed Australia bringing news as quickly as it brought goods.
+Explorers often found European artefacts and animals had preceded them into indigenous lands.
 Knowledge of the mysterious and dangerous power of firearms was particularly quick to cross the continent.
 The invaders were greeted with curiosity and fear.

 The biggest problem was how to include newcomers in Indigenous cosmology.
 Many thought they were the pale ghosts of reincarnated ancestors so they could be absorbed into kinship networks, but the younger ones could see their behaviour was all too human.
 Many white communities had their “foundations cemented in blood” as one Victorian protector of Aborigines put it.
 Violence led to resistance, which began in the early years of Sydney and fanned out through the continent as settlers moved in.
 The period of warfare depended on the number of settlers and whether the local geography allowed the native population to hide easily and conduct guerrilla tactics.

 Aboriginal civilisation was killed by a thousand cuts.
 Frontier conflict was “ragged, sporadic and uneven”.
 Indigenous people were courageous in the face of attack but there were only a handful of massed battles.
 Most large gatherings dispersed by use of armed police or arsenic poisoning such as at Kilcoy.
 When there was open confrontation such as in central Victoria in the 1840s, Aboriginal shields were useless against armed and mounted whites.
-By the time the frontier reached Cooktown, the natives were more cautious using the knowledge of their scrubby hinterland to keep the invaders at arm’s length.
+By the time the frontier reached Cooktown, the natives were more cautious using the knowledge of their scrubby hinterland to keep invaders at arm’s length.
 Native Police (usually from other parts of Australia under the direction of a white sergeant) used traditional bushcraft and knowledge of horses and guns to undermine resistance in Queensland.

 With their land taken from them and on the verge of destitution, many Indigenous people came into the settlements.
 They ended up as cheap or slave labour or beggars living in fringe camps subject to disease, malnutrition, alcoholism and social disintegration.
 While disease was a major killer, Reynolds calculated the Aboriginal death toll in conflict as 20,000 across the continent.
 Queensland had the highest toll as its conquest coincided with developments in weaponry, use of the Native Police and a new colonial leadership with a vested interest in pastoral property on Aboriginal lands.

-Reynolds said the evidence contradicted the widespread early 20th century view Aboriginal society was “pathetically helpless” to the European onslaught.
+Reynolds said the evidence contradicted the widespread early 20th century view Aboriginal society was “pathetically helpless” to European onslaught.
 Indigenous people were not passive objects of European charity or brutality.
 White explorers depended on them, early settlers feared them and it took superior firepower and disease to eventually overcome them across the continent.

 Reynolds asks when their dead will be accorded the same respect as the white Australian dead in overseas wars.
 Australian frontier violence was political violence and cannot be ignored because of its time and distance.
 It is something – as the Australia Day debate testifies – the nation has yet to come to terms with.
 “If we are unable to incorporate the black experience into our national heritage,” says Reynolds, “we will stand exposed as a people still emotionally chained to our 19th century British origins, ever the transplanted Europeans.”